intershop/intershop-pwa/docs/guides/migrations.md

 ## 4.0 to 4.1

-The Intershop PWA now uses Node.js 18.16.0 LTS with the corresponding npm version 9.5.1 to resolve an issue with Azure docker deployments (see #1416).
+The Intershop PWA now uses Node.js 18.16.0 LTS with the corresponding npm version 9.5.1 to resolve an issue with Azure Docker deployments (see #1416).

-As a leftover adaption regarding the switch from deprecated class-based route guards in favor of functional guards the `addGlobalGuard` function was adapted to actually work with functional guards.
+As a leftover adaption regarding the switch from deprecated class-based route guards in favor of functional guards the `addGlobalGuard` function was adapted to work with functional guards.
-If the `addGlobalGuard` function is used for customizations make sure it now works as expected.
+If the `addGlobalGuard` function is used for customizations, make sure it now works as expected.

-The input parameter `id` of the component `ish-product-quantity` caused issues with duplicate IDs within the page html, therefore it was renamed to `elementId`.
+The input parameter `id` of the component `ish-product-quantity` caused issues with duplicate IDs within the page html.
+Therefore, it was renamed to `elementId`.
-If the input parameter 'id' of this component has already been used it has to be renamed accordingly.
+If the input parameter 'id' of this component has already been used, it has to be renamed accordingly.

 The `ishIntersectionObserver` returns all 3 `IntersectionStatus` change events `Visible`, `Pending` and now `NotVisible` as well.
 The custom project code needs to be adapted if it does not filter the events where it is used (e.g `if (event === 'Visible')`).

-The two standard themes `b2b` and `b2c` where refactored so the `b2c` theme could be changed into a [configurable theme](./themes.md#configurable-theme) that uses CSS custom properties (CSS variables).
+The two standard themes `b2b` and `b2c` where refactored in such a way that the `b2c` theme could be changed into a [configurable theme](./themes.md#configurable-theme) that uses CSS custom properties (CSS variables).
 Since SCSS color calculations do not work with CSS custom properties (they need real values instead of `var(--corporate-primary)`), SCSS functions like `darken()` and `lighten()` were removed from the standard Intershop PWA SCSS styling.
 Existing projects that do not want to use a configurable theme do not need to apply these changes to their custom styling.

-To use the new [configurable theme](./themes.md#configurable-theme) feature the feature toggle `extraConfiguration` needs to be enabled.
+To use the new [configurable theme](./themes.md#configurable-theme) feature, the feature toggle `extraConfiguration` needs to be enabled.

 ## 3.3 to 4.0